-Calgary, Alberta, Canada Independent Businessman Independent Director(3) Director Since: 2017 Age: 70 Mr. Gobert has been a director of Paramount since 2017.
+Calgary, Alberta, Canada Independent Businessman Independent Director(3) Director Since: 2017 Age: 71

+Mr. Gobert has been a director of Paramount since 2017.
 Mr. Gobert is an independent businessman.
 Until his retirement in 2006, he was Vice-Chair of Peters & Co.
 Limited (an investment firm specializing in the Canadian oil and gas industry), a position he held since 2002, and was a member of its board of directors and its executive committee.
 Prior thereto, he joined Peters & Co.
 Limited in 1979 as Managing Director, Research.
 Throughout his career at the firm, his responsibilities included research analysis of integrated oil companies and oil and gas producers.

-Mr. Gobert serves on the board of directors of Canadian Natural Resources Limited (a public oil and gas exploration and production company) and Gluskin Sheff + Associates Ltd. (a Canadian independent wealth management firm).
+Mr. Gobert serves on the board of directors of Canadian Natural Resources Limited (a public oil and gas exploration and production company).
 He is Senior Fellow, Energy Studies, Centre for Energy Policy Studies with The Fraser Institute.